-For the case with boundary data varying both in time and along the boundary you have to prepare a data file containing the fraction concentration before you set up the hydrodynamic simulation.
-The file must be a profile file (dfs1).
+For the case with boundary data varying both in time and along the boundary you have to prepare a data file containing the component concentration (in component unit) before you set up the hydrodynamic simulation.

+When "Pure current" is selected for the model type and Non-equilibrium is selected for the transport description, the file must be a profile file (dfs1).
 The data must cover the complete simulation period.
 The time step of the input data file does not, however, have to be the same as the time step of the hydrodynamic simulation.
 You can choose between different types of time interpolation (see Interpolation type).